-Your parachute: it's the thing that saves you life, the wing that glides you safely back to earth.
-For many people, if asked whether they want to pack their own parachute, the answer would be a resounding 'heck no!'.
+Your parachute: it’s the thing that saves your life, the wing that glides you safely back to earth.
+For many people, if asked whether they want to pack their own parachute, the answer would be a resounding ‘heck no!’.

 And we get that, we do.
 There’s a lot of responsibility you’re taking on when you pack a parachute, whether it’s for you or someone else.

 You see, parachute packing is an incredibly important job.
 So it’s something we teach in great detail, making sure you know exactly what you’re doing and have given it plenty of practice before jumping your own pack.
 It’s perfectly possible that you could be packing your own parachute pretty early on in your skydiving career.

 Let’s look in more detail and what packing a parachute for skydiving involves and who might do it for you.

 The actual process of packing the parachute is essentially all about folding the material and the lines back into the container from which it came.

 Back in old school skydiving, with round parachutes, the packing process didn’t really have too much of an effect on how the parachute opened on deployment.
 As long as it was packed away and not tangled up, it was pretty much good to go.